Creator of Chalk Paint decorative paint

 Remember the Chalk Paint basics:

-Assess your piece.
 Is it super shiny?
 If so I do go over my piece with a sanding block to knock back the shine.
+If I think it has been polished with furniture polish over the years, I will wipe it down with mineral spirits on a paper towel to dissolve any polish.
 Otherwise just start painting!
-Chalk Paint dries quickly!
-Don't use repetitive brush strokes or you will get a rough finish.
+Chalk Paint dries quickly so don't use repetitive brush strokes or you will get a rough finish.
 Long fluid stokes are best.

 Load your brush up with the paint and use longer strokes across the piece,